NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Best Practices for Identifying & Monitoring KPIs and Metrics

 As an agency owner, you want to help your clients’ businesses grow, and retain those clients for the long run.
+The marketing team, alongside other departments, uses KPIs and metrics to measure their impact and achieve strategic goals.
 To do this, identifying and monitoring their KPIs and metrics is essential to improve campaign performance.

 How to Choose the Right KPIs pie chart